BinomialLLC/basis_universal/README.md

 Thanks to a number of companies or groups who have supported or helped out Binomial over the years: Intel, SpaceX, Netflix, Forgotten Empires, Microsoft, Polystream, Hothead Games, BioDigital, Magic Leap, Blizzard Entertainment, Insomniac Games, Rockstar Games, Facebook, Activision, the Khronos Group, and the organizers at CppCon.

+Thanks to Dave Wilkinson (AMD/Khronos) for supporting us and giving us very valuable feedback while we developed Basis Universal.

 Thanks to Chris Wein (Netflix), who showed us the path to Texture Video.

 Thanks to Mike Dussault (SpaceX) for supporting Binomial in the early days.